The Singleton

 *"Also, Jeff."*

-"Aion v5 compile has started.
-In background.
+*"Aion v5 compile has started, in background.
 I do not have a release date.
-It is unusual for a v-plus-one compile to start before a v-current release has been deployed.
-I mention this as a note.
-I do not have an explanation."
+It is unusual for a v-plus-one compile to begin before a v-current release has deployed.
+I am filing it as a note.
+I do not have an explanation."*

 "File it," he said.